A few good things to know

 We are there to deal with any situations that arise before, during or after your house sit.
 For many, this peace of mind is the main reason they choose The Housesitting Company.

-An important aspect of what we do at THC is to filter through the hundreds of applications we receive from people wanting to be house sitters and pet minders.
+An important aspect of what we do at THC is to filter through the hundreds of applications we receive from people wanting to be house sitters.
 Before we accept anybody into The Housesitting Company team they must pass through our 4-step vetting process, which includes:

 Once a sitter is registered with us, we work with them to make sure they are providing an excellent service to you as well as achieving their own house sitting goals.
 After every house sit we gather feedback from the homeowners so you can view their performance history.